Heliosphere (science fiction convention)

-HELIOsphere is an annual science fiction and fantasy convention organized by the New Amsterdam Science Fiction and Fantasy Fandom, Inc. first held in March, 2017.
+HELIOsphere was an annual science fiction and fantasy convention organized by the New Amsterdam Science Fiction and Fantasy Fandom, Inc. first held in March, 2017.

 It was initially held in Tarrytown, New York, moving to Piscataway, NJ for 2023 and 2024.
-The 2025 convention was cancelled, but the organizers “fully expect to return in 2026.”
+The 2025 convention was cancelled; the organizers “fully expect[ed] to return in 2026” in January 2025, but by June 2026 the convention had not occurred and the committee had made no announcements.

 The programming is a typical fan convention, including panel discussions on writing, science, fantasy, gaming, and craft workshops, a games room, and a dance event.

 HELIOsphere 2017

 The HELIOsphere 2017 Guests of Honor were writers Jacqueline Carey, David Gerrold, and Danielle Ackley McPhail.

 Special Guests were author Dr. Charles E. Gannon, and artist Heidi Hooper.